OpenEvalProject/evals/manuscripts/elife-54349/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/54349/elife-54349-fig5-v1.jpg)

 **Figure 5.:** (A) Example of the stability of percept area with increasing amplitude for one electrode in Subject 3.
 (B) Summary of the relationship between stimulation amplitude and percept characteristics for each electrode that evoked a percept in the phantom hand.
 The slope of the linear fit between stimulation amplitude and reported intensity was obtained from magnitude estimation trials.
 The slope of the linear fit between stimulation amplitude and percept area was obtained from percept mapping trials.
-Lighter shades represent electrodes where p.
+Lighter shades represent electrodes where parea < 0.01.
 The null hypothesis is that the slope of the linear fit is zero.
-Source data for panel B are available in area < 0.01Figure 5—source data 1.Figure 5—source data 1.Figure 5.
+Source data for panel B are available in Figure 5—source data 1.

-## Stability of SCS electrodes and evoked sensory percepts
+### Stability of SCS electrodes and evoked sensory percepts

 Lead migration is a common clinical complication for SCS, with an incidence rate as high as 15–20% (Cameron, 2004; Kinfe et al., 2014; Mekhail et al., 2011; Mironer et al., 2004).
 Lead migration would change the location and modality of evoked sensations, which could limit the long-term viability of SCS and would also complicate the scientific utility of percutaneous SCS as a testbed for novel neuroprosthetic techniques.
 We performed weekly X-rays that allowed us to monitor the position of the leads and quantify migration over the duration of the implant.
 Superimposing the intraoperative fluoroscopy image and the final X-ray (Figure 6A) revealed that lead migration was largely restricted to the rostro-caudal axis.
 In all subjects, the largest caudal migration was observed when comparing the intraoperative fluoroscopy image with the X-ray at the end of first week (Figure 6B).
 One of the leads in Subject 2 almost completely migrated out of the epidural space in this post-operative period (Figure 6B), rendering it unusable for stimulation experiments.
 In contrast to the migration that occurred during the first week, X-rays from the first and last week of testing showed minimal lead migration (Figure 6B).
 In the weeks following the initial migration, the median migration in the rostro-caudal direction across the three leads in any subject never exceeded 5 mm.
 For all subjects, the initial placement of the leads rostral to the target cervical levels prevented loss of coverage of those spinal levels following the caudal migration of the leads.